 Property Insurance Claims

 Sinkholes are not just a random disaster in Florida.
-Sinkholes are wide spread, natural components of Florida’s geography, although some scientists speculate unnatural causes are exacerbating the sever
+Sinkholes are a wide spread, natural components of Florida's geography, although some scientists speculate unnatural causes are exacerbating the severity of the phenomenon.

 Chances are, your Florida home is at risk for sinkhole activity.
 Scientists are working to better predict sinkholes through mapping and soil technologies, but there is currently no sure fire method to predict where sinkholes will strike.
 As such, you should be aware of the most common warning signs that a sinkhole may be close to your home or building.
 These signs include the following:

 - Freshly exposed fence posts, foundations or tree roots

 - Doors and windows that suddenly fail to shut

 - Plants dying away in discrete, often circular, spots